charlie-volpe/base-web-project/README.md

 * class.js is base code for a class that shows construction and inheritance.

 ## WIP
-* sprite.js - will be some base code for a animating sprite
+* sprite.js - will be some base code for an animating sprite